-Activity 6.1.1 Operate national coordination mechanisms and effective national implementation

-- Strengthen the National Steering Committee. - Appoint National Project Director. - Operate the Project Management Unit. - Implement project activities according to letter of agreement and implementation plans established with UNIDO. - Recruit and supervise national experts and subcontractors as necessary to deliver project outputs. - Prepare and present project plans, regular progress and financial reports to UNIDO and to meetings of the NSC. - Establish arrangements for independent financial audit at key stages. - Activity 6.1.2 Establish a Technical Coordination Group at MOEF including the engagement of 5 institutions specialized in the field of pesticides, PCBs, dioxins and furans, analytical and legal - Establish a Technical Coordination Group at MOEF and strengthen the existing UNIDO RCO in Delhi to provide administrative, financial and logistical functions in support of the project. - Provide technical advice, international experts and other services as necessary to assist MOEF in accordance with letter of agreement and implementation plans. - Participate in NSC meetings. - Provide support to Technical Coordination Group. - Provide necessary management, technical and financial reporting to the Implementing Agency and the GEF and cooperate with any audit requirements.
+Activity Responsibility 6.1.1 Operate national coordination mechanisms and effective national implementation MOEF/UNIDO - Strengthen the National Steering Committee. - Appoint National Project Director. - Operate the Project Management Unit. - Implement project activities according to letter of agreement and implementation plans established with UNIDO.
+Recruit and supervise national experts and subcontractors as necessary to deliver project outputs. - Prepare and present project plans, regular progress and financial reports to UNIDO and to meetings of the NSC. - Establish arrangements for independent financial audit at key stages.
+6.1.2 Establish a Technical Coordination Group at MOEF including the engagement of 5 institutions specialised in the field of pesticides, PCBs, dioxins and furans, monitoring and analysis and legal, policy and regulations MOEF/UNIDO - Establish a Technical Coordination Group at MOEF and strengthen the existing UNIDO RCO in Delhi to provide administrative, financial and logistical functions in support of the project. - Provide technical advice, international experts and other services as necessary to assist MOEF in accordance with letter of agreement and implementation plans. - Participate in NSC meetings. - Provide support to Technical Coordination Group. - Provide necessary management, technical and financial reporting to the Implementing Agency and the GEF and cooperate with any audit requirements.